19,99 €

 Physicists are experts in applying forces to objects and predicting the results.
 Got a refrigerator to push up a ramp and want to know if it’ll go?
 Ask a physicist.
 Have a rocket to launch?
 Same thing.

-You don’t have to look far to find your next piece of physics.
-(You never do.)
+You don’t have to look far to find your next occurrence of physics.
+(But, then again, you never do.)
 As you exit your house in the morning, for example, you may hear a crash up the street.
-Two cars have collided at a high speed, and locked together, they’re sliding your way.
-Thanks to physics (and more specifically, Part 3 of this book), you can make the necessary measurements and predictions to know exactly how far you have to move to get out of the way.
+Two cars have collided at a high speed, and, while locked together, they’re sliding your way.
+Thanks to the physics of energy and momentum (presented in Part 3 of this book), you can make the necessary measurements and predictions to know exactly how far you have to move to get out of the way.

 Where does the kinetic energy come from?
-It comes from work, which is what happens when a force moves an object through a distance.
-The energy can also come from potential energy, the energy stored in the object, which comes from the work done by a particular kind of force, such as gravity or electrical forces.
+It comes from work, the phenomenon of a force moving an object through a distance.
+The energy can also come from potential energy, the energy stored in the object.
+Potential energy comes from the work done by a particular kind of force, such as gravity or electrical forces.
 Using gasoline, for example, an engine does work on the car to get it up to speed.
-But you need a force to accelerate something, and the way the engine does work on the car, surprisingly, is to use the force of friction with the road.
+However, that’s not the end of the story.
+You need a force to accelerate something, and the way the engine does work on the car, surprisingly, is to use the force of friction with the road.
 Without friction, the wheels would simply spin, but because of a frictional force, the tires impart a force on the road.
-For every force between two objects, there is a reactive force of equal size but in the opposite direction.
-So the road also exerts a force on the car, which causes it to accelerate.

 Or say that you’re moving a piano up the stairs of your new place.
-After you move up the stairs, your piano has potential energy, simply because you put in a lot of work against gravity to get the piano up those six floors.
+After you move it up the stairs, your piano has potential energy, simply because you put in a lot of work against gravity to get the piano up those six floors.
 Unfortunately, your roommate hates pianos and drops yours out the window.
 What happens next?
-The potential energy of the piano due to its height in a gravitational field is converted into kinetic energy, the energy of motion.
+The potential energy of the piano — due to its height in a gravitational field — is converted into kinetic energy, the energy of motion.
 You decide to calculate the final speed of the piano as it hits the street.
 (Next, you calculate the bill for the piano, hand it to your roommate, and go back downstairs to get your drum set.)

 Radiating heat is just one of the three ways heat can be transferred.
-You can discover plenty more about heat, whether created by a heat source like the sun or by friction, through the topics in Part 4.
+You can discover plenty more about heat, whether created by a heat source like the Sun or by friction, through the topics in Part 4.